fadasr/fadasr.github.io/_posts/2018-12-13-elliptic-curve-cryptography.md

 	1. h = SHA512(d).
 Only the lower 32 bytes are used for generating the public key.
 	2. prune the buffer h[0],...,h[31]: The lowest three bits of the first octet are cleared, the highest bit of the last octet is cleared, and the second highest bit of the last octet is set.
-	3. interpret the buffer as the little-endian integer, s
+	3. interpret the buffer as the little-endian integer, v
-	4. the public key Q is the encoding of the point sG.
+	4. the public key is the encoding of the point Q = vG.
 ```

 signature generation: